nushackers/nushackers-site/content/post/2017-09-15-friday-hacks-137-Sep-15.md

 #### Speaker Profile

-Varun is a Year 4 Computer Science student who previously did internships at Garena, Asana, and Jump Trading.
+Varun is a Year 4 Computer Science student who did internships at Grab, Garena, Asana, and Jump Trading.

-Advay is a Year 3 Computer Science student who previously did internships at Xfers and Twitter.
+Advay is a Year 3 Computer Science student who did internships at Xfers and Twitter.